S-shah93/Project-2-JavaScript-Rock-Paper-Scissors-Lizard-Spock-Game/Testing.md

 ## Browser Compatibility

-Mecca Travel website was tested on the following browsers with no visible issues for the user.
+Rock, paper, Scissor, Lizard, Spock game website was tested on the following browsers with no visible issues for the user.
 Google Chrome, Microsoft Edge.
 Appearance, functionality and responsiveness were consistent throughout for a range of device sizes and browsers.

 ## Known Bugs